Uvacoder/aaa-js30-projects-Aimanski12/readme.md

 ### Overview :sunglasses:

-I was trying to play some api's where i can render a real camera and I found a library that can render a camera.
-So I was playing with [React Native Camera](). i was so happy about how it worked.
+I was trying to play some api's where I can render a real camera with[React Native Camera](https://github.com/react-native-community/react-native-camera).
+I was very excited creating this app.
+It allows you to capture, store and delete images and all the data are saves in [Google Firebase](https://firebase.google.com/).

 </details>